 Towards the back, an Afro-American quartet performed on an elevated stage.
 It was the Hepcats of Disaster, traveling performers from Port Arthur, Texas, the stage name an allusion to their fickle luck when out on the road in their big blue Buick bus with the oversized whitewall tires.
 In Lubbock, the police had planted marijuana in the converted school bus when they were on stage, then pulled them over and arrested them as they were leaving town.
 The Hepcats did thirty days on a highway repair chain gang and that was where they came up with the name, though their reception in towns big and small seemed to improve the further west they went.
 (In Palm Springs, they were adored, held over for three weeks at the Pink Hippopotamus, and subsequently awarded a foot long gold key to the city by the mayor.)

-Kordell Murphy sang bass and played the piano.
+Kordell Wright sang bass and played the piano.
 Keenan Williams played upright bass and sang baritone.
 Niles Hill was the tenor and blew the horns, playing trumpet and saxophone…And center-stage, strumming a ukulele was charismatic Busta Briggs, singing lead in a high-pitched falsetto.
 Decked out in matching mauve zoot suits with pocket watches on long gold chains, absurdly baggy trousers and fedora hats adorned with long peacock feathers, the foursome sang, “Nevada on my Mind,” a lighthearted takeoff on the popular Hoagy Carmichael song about Georgia.

 Nevada, Nevada